-• Strong and diverse government, business, school, and community partnerships support out-of-school time programs for all children and youth.
+• Strong and diverse government, business, school, and community partnerships to support out-of-school time programs for all children and youth.

-• State and local policy decisions value and prioritize highquality out-of-school time opportunities
+• State and local policy decisions that value and prioritize high-quality out-of-school time opportunities

-• Programs and staff have the resources and capacity necessary to implement and continuously improve high-quality out-of-school time programs.
+• Programs and staff that have the resources and capacity necessary to implement and continuously improve high-quality out-of-school time programs.